xmartlabs/xmartlabs.github.io/_posts/2021-05-11-compose-themes.md

 An important comment here is that all of these colors should be defined in your color palette because they could change depending on the system's configuration (light or dark mode) or your app's state.

-Suppose that we want to define a `subtitleTextColor`, in this case, Google recommends a way to do that:
+Let's suppose we want to define a `subtitleTextColor`, in this case, Google recommends a way to do that:

 ```kotlin
 @get:Composable